Anything for You (Gotham): Critical reviews

 Lisa Babick from TV Fanatic, gave a perfect 5 star rating out of 5, stating: "Without a doubt Gotham Season 3 Episode 5 was the best hour of Gotham to date.
 Dare I say even better than the Jerome episodes?
 Yes.
 Yes, it was."
 Vinnie Mancuso of The New York Observer wrote, "Overall, really, 'Anything for You' was a surprisingly low-key episode of Gotham that was still filled with small, delightful moments.
 It featured one of the series' only face-to-face conversations between Alfred and Oswald, in which Sean Pertwee delivered an Emmy-worthy pronunciation of the word 'bazooka.'
-It featured Eddie making his return to the GCPD strictly to talk the troll-iest of shit to the entire police forces' faces, only to got molly-walloped in the chin by Leslie Thompkins.
+It featured Eddie making his return to the GCPD strictly to talk the troll-iest of shit to the entire police forces' faces, only to get molly-walloped in the chin by Leslie Thompkins.
 It featured Captain Barnes, fresh off an eye full of Alice blood, slowly morphing into Solomon Grundy (if the scripts I've been sending to Bruno Heller's home address unsolicited turn out to be true, that is)."

 Megan Vick of TV.com wrote, "Penguin's (Robin Lord Taylor) and Nygma's (Cory Michael Smith) bromance on Gotham has reached epic heights, which is great for the fans that love them, but the worst possible news for Butch (Darren Powell)."

 Kayti Burt of Den of Geek wrote, "'Anything For You' proved that Gotham doesn't have to give up its nihilistic undertones, mad-hat plot shenanigans, or comic villainy to give us characters who care about one another and who we, therefore, care about.
 It makes for a better, more complex show.
 Keep up the good work, Gotham."